Ancient practice. Modern application.

-Now, researchers from respected institutions like Harvard, Stanford and Johns Hopkins are using technologies like neuroimaging to learn just how this mental education and training supports the brain and body.
+Now, researchers from Harvard, Stanford and Johns Hopkins, among others, are using neuroimaging technologies to learn just how this mental education and training supports the brain and body.
 The takeaway?
 Train your brain.

 Attention, self-reflection and -awareness, reducing discursive thinking and rumination on past and future.